adamjladine/captainmeta4/letters/parking.md

 I see now, your violation indicates you were cited for parking in two spots.
 I'll take a look at the photos and let you know what I think.

 Thank you

+---

+B:

+Let me be absolutely clear about something: the ticket is utterly worthless.
+It would have more value if used as toilet paper.
+It relies solely upon the recipient mistaking the ticket for a real ticket issued by law enforcement, and paying out of fear.

+I call this bluff.

+Tickets issued by law enforcement are real, must be either paid or contested in court, and have legal consequences if ignored.

+Tickets issued by RedactedCorp are "real" in the sense that the paper exists.
+They do not need to be paid, do not need to be contested, do not even need to be responded to, and have no legal consequences for ignoring.

+If your employer has led you to believe otherwise, then I can only express sympathy for you at their deception.

+-Adam